shy-neon/Favman/README.md

 $ killall safari
 ```

-# if you are running Safary Technology preview
+# if you are running Safari Technology preview

 The procedure is the same but run the script by tiping (instead of bash Favtool.sh)

 ```console
 $ bash favtoolSTP.sh
 ```
-once you have finisced manually close Safary Technology preview with cmd+q and restart it
+once you have finisced manually close Safari Technology preview with cmd+q and restart it